-Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, a World Heritage Site and one of the top five worldwide road trips combine to make County Antrim one of the most visited parts of the country.
+Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, a World Heritage Site and one of the top five road trips in the world combine to make County Antrim one of the most popular parts of the country with visitors.

-The Causeway Coastal Route starts at Belfast and stretches around the east coast onto the north coast and across to Londonderry.
-Just outside Belfast is the 800 year old Carrickfergus Castle, besieged in turn by the Scots, Irish, English and French, the castle saw action right up to World War II.
+The Causeway Coastal Route starts at Belfast and stretches around the east coast up to the north coast and across to Londonderry.
+Just outside Belfast is the imposing 800 year old Carrickfergus Castle, besieged in turn by the Scots, Irish, English and French; the castle saw action right up to World War II.

 Nowadays the Glens of Antrim are famed in poetry, song, myth and magic, each has retained its own traditions and characteristics.
 One of the delightful villages is Cushendun, designed by Clough William Ellis in 1912 .
 The picturesque Cornish appearance was deliberate, to please the Baron's Penzance-born wife, Maud.
 Ellis designed a village square with seven houses which are today run as craft shops and tea rooms.
 After Maud's death Ellis designed a row of whitewashed, quaint cottages in her memory.

 Rathlin Island is the northernmost point of the region.
 Six miles from the mainland, Rathlin is the only inhabited offshore island in Northern Ireland, and is the most northerly inhabited island off the Irish coast.
 It is one of Northern Ireland's Special Areas of Conservation due to the large bird colony there.

 Ballintoy Harbour is a small fishing harbour located at the end of a very small, narrow, steep road.
 Fans of Game of Thrones might recognise it as the landing spot for the Iron Islands in Series Two.